 What Do the Different Colors of an ASET Image Mean?

-The handheld ASET Scope being used by Brian Gavin (left) incorporates different colors to demonstrate where a diamond is gathering light.
+Here Brian Gavin is using an ASET Scope to evaluate a diamond.
+The design uses different colors to demonstrate where a diamond is gathering light.

-The contrast that appears blue in an ASET Scope image will show up as black in a photograph or video.
+The contrast that appears blue in an ASET Scope image will show up as black.
 From this perspective, the diamond is reflecting the darker color of the camera lens.

-Contrast appears to be blue in an ASET Scope image because of the blue cap at the top.
-Notice how evenly Brian Gavin Signature Emerald cut diamonds exhibit contrast.
+The contrast appears blue in an ASET Scope image because of the blue cap at the top.
+Notice the high degree of contrast brilliance and how evenly light reflects throughout the Brian Gavin Signature Emerald cut diamond.

 Brian Gavin Signature vs. GIA Excellent Emerald:

-Consequently, the GIA does not consider the proportions when grading fancy shape diamonds.
-Whereas the AGS Laboratory takes the proportions, polish, and symmetry into account.
+The GIA also does not consider light performance when grading fancy shape diamonds.
+Whereas the AGS Laboratory takes the proportions, polish, symmetry, and performance into account.

 AGS ASET vs. the Handheld ASET Scope:

 I don't know any other diamond cutters producing an AGS Ideal-0 Emerald Cut diamond of this quality.
-In fact, I don't know of any companies that are cutting an ideal emerald cut diamond with any consistency.
+Consequently, I don't know of anybody else consistently producing ideal emerald-cut diamonds.

-There are a few diamond dealers who provide ASET Scope images for the emerald cut diamonds in their inventory.
+A few diamond dealers provide ASET Scope images for the emerald cut diamonds in their inventory.
 However, as you've seen from the ASET Scope images above, there is a lot of room for improvement.

-Brian Gavin is also the only company that submits their emerald cuts to the AGSL for grading that I know of.
-In addition, they also provide clarity photographs, ASET/Ideal Scope images, and high-resolution 3D video.
+Brian Gavin is also the only company that submits their emerald cuts to the AGSL for grading that I know.
+They also provide clarity photographs, ASET/Ideal Scope images, and high-resolution 3D video.